-Installing the watchOS 5 update might be on your to do list today, but if you haven’t completed these important steps, you should hold off on upgrading your Apple Watch.
+Installing the watchOS 5.1.2 update might be on your to do list soon.
+Apple just releases iOS 12.1.1 and we expect to see watchOS 5.1.2 soon.
+You can start preparing now.
+If you haven’t completed these important steps, you should hold off on upgrading your Apple Watch.
 This is a lengthy process and one you can’t step back from.

 There are tons of great new watchOS 5 features and upgrades, including some that may help you avoid upgrading to the Apple Watch 4.
-These new features include enhanced notifications, better Do Not Disturb, Siri upgrades, new exercise tracking and the Walkie-Talkie feature to name a few.
+If you have the new Apple Watch, you can count on the ECG feature to arrive with the next update.

 Here are the steps we take before upgrading our Apple Watch, which will smooth your upgrade to watchOS 5.

 - Make Sure Your Apple Watch is Backed Up

 - Read How watchOS 5 Works on Your Model

 - Learn About Fixes for watchOS 5 Problems

 For most users this upgrade is from watchOS 4.3.2 or from watchOS 5.1.1.
 In either case this upgrade will be significant but not as shocking as upgrading from older versions.